 Expected views of Tempel 1’s nucleus during Stardust flyby

 A shape model of Tempel 1 shows that only half of it was seen in sunlight by Deep Impact; the blue areas have never been imaged.
-On approach, Stardust had the Deep Impact crater at the center of its view (top right); on departure, Stardust saw territory that was not imaged before (lower left).
+On approach, Stardust hopes to have the Deep Impact crater at the center of its view (top right); on departure, Stardust should see territory that has not been imaged before (lower left).